rakeshsharma1712/covidstats/README.md

 To fill the gap created by absence of above site, we referred government website https://www.mygov.in/covid-19.
 But the bigest challenge with this website was that we cannot refer to prev day stats.
 It shows only daily basis stats.
-So I created a POC to extract covid data from website https://www.mygov.in/covid-19 and store it in excel file.
+So I created a POC to extract covid data from website https://www.mygov.in/covid-19 and store it in an excel file.

 This is a daily batch run which hits government website https://www.mygov.in/covid-19 and extracts daily data.
 As an output two files were created: Daily basis file and single file with all days.